-5.3 Content of Follow Up Calls
+5.3.
+Content of follow-up calls

-The content of follow up calls will naturally change as time passes, with calls in the early days following donation focusing on physical symptoms and self-care advice, and calls later in the timeline mainly enquiring about general wellbeing, progress of any investigations or treatment that is ongoing with outside agencies and data collection.
+The content of follow-up calls will naturally change as time passes.
+Calls in the first few days and weeks following donation will focus on physical symptoms and self-care advice.
+Calls later in the timeline will mainly be to enquire about general wellbeing, progress of any investigations or treatment that is ongoing with outside agencies and data collection.